A cancer trial gives an unexpected result: remission in all patients

 “It is very difficult to alter the standard of care.
 The entire standard care machinery wants to do the surgery,” Diaz explained.

 In the end, a small biotech company, Tesaro, agreed to sponsor the study.
-GlaxoSmithKline bought Tesaro and Diaz had to remind the larger company that they were doing the study; the executives had almost forgotten about the little essay.
+GlaxoSmithKline bought Tesaro and Diaz had to remind the larger company that they were doing the study; the executives had almost forgotten regarding the little essay.

 His first patient was Sascha Roth, then 38 years old.
 The first time she noticed a rectal bleed was in 2019, but otherwise she felt fine; she is a broker and helps oversee a family furniture store in Bethesda, Maryland.